March 3, 2022

 The new guy was just starting to repeat his story to the benefit of the other hikers.
 He said he was 10 miles from town today when he heard something in his ankle snap.
 He said he knew this was bad, but he slowly limped to the trailhead at Harshaw Road, then stumbled his way to TerraSol.

-The new hiker said he’d broken his ankle once before while in high school, and he was really concerned it might be broken again.
+The new hiker said he’d broken his ankle once before while in high school, and he was concerned it might be broken again.
 Even if it wasn’t, he knew he was definitely way too injured to hike any further.
 He was calling his wife in Phoenix to pick him up tomorrow so he could go home and see a doctor.
 His thru-hike was over!

-As the new hiker went on and on, his story seemed didn’t seem to add up.
+As the new hiker went on and on, his story didn’t seem to add up.
 Bones don’t just snap while you’re hiking along.
 But, whatever.
 This was his story, not mine.

 Then he suddenly veered in an unexpected direction and began musing aloud how he’d probably just use the extra vacation time to take his kids to Disneyland.
 And if he was in a wheelchair to accommodate his ankle injury, they might even get to go to the front of the line instead of waiting like everyone else…